 Dr. Harrison performs Mohs surgeries as an outpatient procedure.
 The patient is awake during the entire procedure, and discomfort is usually minimal.
 It is important to note that Mohs surgery is not appropriate for the treatment of all skin cancers.
 Mohs Micrographic surgery typically is reserved for those skin cancers that recurred following previous treatment or for cancers that are at high risk for recurrence.
 Mohs surgery also is indicated for cancers located in areas such as the nose, ears, eyelids, lips hairline, hands, feet and genitals, in which maximal preservation of healthy tissue is critical for cosmetic or functional purposes.

 For your convenience, our surgical center is located inside the TrueSkin Dermatology and Surgery office located at 10011 S. Centennial Parkway, Suite 200, Sandy, UT 84070.
+If you live in Draper, Riverton, Bluffdale, South Jordan, or any of the other surrounds areas give us a call!
 If you have any questions or wish to speak to a Mohs specialist, please give our office a call and schedule an appointment at 801-255-7546.